a20351766/udo.1.4.0/docs/source/idemix.rst

    - Usage: uniquely identify a user --- same in all enrollment credentials that belong to the same user (will be used for auditing in the future releases)
    - Type: BIG
-   - Revealed: never in the signature, only when generating an authentication token for Fabric CA
+   - Revealed: never in the signature, only when generating an authentication token for UDO CA

   4. Revocation Handle attribute